La Trobe University

 La Trobe University in Melbourne, Australia

-Often regarded as the cultural capital of Australia, Melbourne has a population of 3.5 million people from 153 countries.
-It offers a vibrant and diverse calendar of arts and sporting events each year.
+Often regarded as the cultural capital of Australia, Melbourne has a population of 5.6 million people from 153 countries.
+It offers a vibrant and diverse calendar of arts and sporting events each year and is famous for its multiculturalism and the diverse range of food that stems from it.
 La Trobe University, located only 8.5 miles from the city center, includes its own Australian Wildlife Sanctuary on a 500-acre campus of beautiful parkland and waterways.
+Students have access to the curriculum across two colleges, which host 12 specialist disciplinary schools in business and economics, education, humanities and social sciences, allied health and health sciences, psychology and public health, life sciences, molecular sciences, technology, engineering and mathematics.
+Courses are also offered in a special interdisciplinary Australian Studies program.

 Junior or senior standing; GPA 3.0 preferred with substantial coursework in major